Tinu205/Pictogram/README.md

 # Pictogram
-  This is my personal project trying to figuring out how stuffs work A functional website where you can post your pictures !! :)
+  This is my personal project trying to figuring out how stuffs work a functional website where you can post your pictures !! :)